Archivist-For-Silly-Stuff/Fandom-Wiki-Archiver/README.md

 Copy this url and this will be the URL you will give into the Archiver GUI.

 From there you **should** make a directory specifically for this wiki.
 Make sure it's empty and that there is absolutely NOTHING else there.
-Otherwise the process may be hindered.
+Otherwise, the process may be hindered.

 Copy the path of this directory and give it to the GUI.